DRCT’s Priority Areas

 Individual Rights

-DRCT, consistent with its objectives, will address barriers to full participation and independent living for people with disabilities by ensuring access to services and programs from government and public accommodations.
+DRCT will address barriers to full participation and independent living for people with disabilities by ensuring access to government services and programs, as well as public accommodations.

 Housing

-DRCT, consistent with its objectives, will advocate for people with disabilities facing discrimination in housing.
+DRCT will advocate for people with disabilities facing disability discrimination in housing.

 Would you like to share your comments about the focus areas?
 Call, email, fax, or send us a letter.